 One Pot Cherry Tomato Pasta

-5 from 1 vote
+5 from 2 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

-Recipe Ingredients
+Key Ingredients

-Measuring cup with uncooked ditalini pasta
+Measuring cup with uncooked ditalini pasta.

 See the recipe card below for the complete list of ingredients with exact quantities.